1976 Atlanta Braves season: Ownership and management: the Ted Turner era begins

 Turner also employed three general_managers in 1976.
 In May, he replaced veteran baseball man Eddie Robinson, inherited from the previous regime and in office for almost four full years, with former Boston Red Sox executive John Alevizos.
 But Alevizos lasted only four months before he was removed in favor of Braves' farm system director Bill Lucas, who became the first African-American general manager in Major League history on September 17.
 Lucas, the former brother-in-law of Braves' legend Henry Aaron, would begin the rebuilding of the franchise into a competitor, but he died suddenly at age 43 from a cerebral hemorrhage in 1979, the year before the Braves finally cracked the .500 mark.

-Led by stars such as Dale Murphy and Bob Horner, the early 1980s Braves featured a succession of successful teams, and won the 1982 National League West Division championship.
-But they declined precipitously in 1985, and after some very lean years in the late 1980s, Turner, working with a talented team of senior executives such as Bobby Cox, Stan Kasten and John Schuerholz, would turn the Braves into a perennial contender during the 1990s, and a nationally popular franchise on WTBS, where they styled themselves as "America's Team."
-They won consecutive division titles from 1991–1993 and 1995–1996, NL pennants in 1991, 1992, 1995 and 1996, and the 1995 World Series, before Turner sold the team and all of his Turner Broadcasting holdings to Time Warner in 1996.
+Led by players including Dale Murphy and Bob Horner, the Braves won the National League West division in 1982 but declined during the remainder of the decade.
+Under executives including Bobby Cox, Stan Kasten and John Schuerholz, the team became a regular contender during the 1990s.
+The Braves won division titles in 1991–1993 and 1995–1996, National League pennants in 1991, 1992, 1995 and 1996, and the 1995 World Series.
+Turner sold the team to Time Warner in 1996.